Paperspace/paperspace-node/README.md

     $ paperspace login

-(See the previous section on Obtaining and API Key for more information.)
+See the previous section on [Obtaining an API key](#obtaining-an-api-key) for more information.

 2) An environment variable: `PAPERSPACE_API_KEY`.
 Example: